barbazul/1kfa/mod_guide_player.md

-Players may find themselves in a situation where they forgot to do something when they had the chance, like use healing magic while they were resting, or leveling up a move before they left a steading, or getting some key information from an NPC before that NPC died.
+Players may find themselves in a situation where they forgot to do something when they had the chance, like use healing magic while they were resting, or leveling up a move before they left a town, or getting some key information from an NPC before that NPC died.

 As long as the player and the GM both agree that the player had the necessary